Forex trading itself is not a scam, but fraudsters are using the popularity of forex trading to lure in potential victims.

 Staying Safe While Trading Forex

-If you want to try forex trading, you can decrease the risk of being scammed by following these steps.
-Please note that they will only decrease, not eliminate, the risk.
+If you want to try forex trading, you can decrease the risk of being scammed by following structured precautions.
+These steps reduce, but do not eliminate, exposure to fraud.

 Use a Regulated Broker